 A bottleneck exists, no question – especially when the competition is doing it better and faster.
 Whether this has to do with the remaining strong Japanese influence at the top (which is distinctly separated into two camps: very traditional and very avant garde), OR a bloated middle management structure that impinges innovation and execution, OR some internal contentiousness concerning the overall vision for Nissan / Infiniti that results in the terrible lag in execution… we can’t say for sure.

 Case in point: Nissan can’t turn a new Frontier around, despite the fact that demand is continually growing – and we’re watching the competition respond accordingly (Hello, Colorado, Canyon and Ranger).
 It took Nissan fourteen years to turn a new Armada around (and we got a reheated Patrol).
-It took them the same time to release a new Titan (and it’s fair to say that the jury is still deliberating on how the Titan XD will be judged by history).
+It took them the same time to release a new Titan (and the Titan XD will NOT be judged nicely by history).
 The Altima finally got revised after six long years (which in this day and age is average, but it’s their #2 top selling model, and it’s got some stiff competition).
 Half the current lineup was OLD before a replacement was turned around.
 To a shareholder, that should be a hugely concerning trend for long term growth in a space where technology is rapidly advancing and safety standards are becoming ever more stringent.
 The only possible saving grace here is that market trends are showing buyers keeping their cars longer… Perhaps Nissan is very aware of this and exploiting it fully, but I don’t get paid to provide excuses.

 What we can say is that this trend will eventually catch up to them.
 A company can’t sell five different versions of the same CVT-saddled toaster and expect to be seen as “Innovation and Excitement for Everyone.”
 Toasters?
 What toasters?
 Do you not see me pointing directly at the Rogue, Rogue Sport, Rogue Select, Rogue Hybrid, Juke, Kicks, Pathfinder and Murano?
 Oh, wait – There’s the non-crossover toasters: Versa, Note, Sentra, Altima… Shut up Maxima, I’m not looking at you – besides, you’ll be gone soon.